TF-Joynic/naga/README.md

    ```

-## Then Christmas is comming and one of your service machine(101) is not working well for lack of maintence. :(
+## Then Christmas is coming and one of your service machine(101) is not working well for lack of maintenance. :(
   *  ~~192.168.1.101:1234,~~

   * Unfortunately the config file is modified manually and redeploy for another time.